If you’re just getting into yoga, you may be wondering how to choose a yoga mat.

 With so many colors, styles, patterns, and materials available, choosing a yoga mat is a lot of fun.

-If price is a factor, you will have no problem finding an inexpensive yoga mat that will enable you to practice in comfort.
+If cost is a factor, you will have no problem finding an inexpensive yoga mat that will enable you to practice in comfort.
 If you have a little more money to spend, find a mat with the qualities you are seeking, and buy it if it comes in a color and pattern you love.

 Two yoga mats I’ve owned and enjoyed using are the Aurorae Synergy Yoga Mat, and the Jade Harmony Professional Yoga Mat.
 The first of these is a yoga mat and towel in one, which is known as a combo mat.
 The Jade mat has a rubber composition.
 Both are awesome, and you won’t go wrong with either.
 Click on the previous links to read reviews.